 Our Course

 Honors students arrive on campus with immense energy and potential, and with a proven readiness to pursue personal and professional growth.
 All of this energy and potential requires a network of powerful connections and a flexible framework that can help students not only articulate their most compelling ideas, goals, and ambitions, but help them transform their ideas into action, their goals into accomplishments, and their ambitions into evidence.
-In the Honors College, we power this transformation in multiple ways, but it all starts with the Honors First-Year Experience Course–Beyond George Street (HONS 100).
+In the Honors College, we power this transformation in multiple ways, but it all starts with the Honors First-Year Experience Courses–Beyond George Street (HONS 100) and Honors Engaged (HONS 103 A and B).

-BGS is a series of Keynotes and Synthesis Seminars led by the Honors First-Year-Experience team.
-It is offered exclusively to first-year and transfer Honors students to provide a dynamic, interdisciplinary introduction to the life of a scholar-citizen.
+Beyond George Street (BGS) is a series of Keynotes and Synthesis Seminars, and Honors Engaged is a year-long civic engagement program led by the Honors First-Year-Experience (FYE) team.
+Both are designed exclusively for first-year and transfer Honors students to provide a dynamic, interdisciplinary introduction to the life of a scholar-citizen.
 Our goal is to empower students to take control of their college careers by equipping them with the tools and knowledge they need to succeed and leading them toward rich opportunities for academic, campus, and community engagement.
 Students will discuss topics and experience events of broad intellectual and practical import as they meet outstanding faculty from across campus and discover the many opportunities and resources available to them at the College of Charleston and beyond.
-In addition to attending their BGS classes, students will partner with a broad coalition of academic and community leaders to participate in a large-scale community engagement project called Honors Engaged.
+In addition to attending their FYE classes, students will partner with a broad coalition of academic and community leaders to become engaged in the larger Charleston community.

 • By the completion of the first-year, students will: